wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-soap-connector-example.md

          - **batchSize** : The number of records to return.
 If more records are available than the batch size, you can use the queryMore operation to get additional results.
          - **queryString** : The SQL query to use to search for records.

-         While invoking the API, the above two parameters values come as a user input.
+         While invoking the API, the above two parameter values come as a user input.

     2. Navigate into the **Connectors** pane and select `query` operation listed under **Salesforce Connector** section.